What to know before starting

 The role of the “price server” in the Sequentia Network

-To enable block producers to decide if and when to include a transaction in a block based on the value of the fee paid, we have developed a “price server” software and several mechanisms which nodes enforce to evaluate and compare fees.
+To enable block producers to decide if and when to include a transaction in a block based on the value of the fee paid, in order to create blocks which have the highest possible fee value despite fees being proposed in a variety of assets, we have developed a “price server” software and several mechanisms which nodes enforce to evaluate and compare fees.
 Node operators are free to decide if and when to connect to a price server in order to retrieve prices, or they can alternatively just set prices manually in their node configuration (this is what we will do in this walkthrough), which is reasonable if they are only interested in transactions that pay fees in one or a few known assets, such as for example a reputable, stable asset like USDT or USDC, and ignore any other transaction.

 Multiple price servers could run simultaneously alongside the Sequentia Network since any user can run such software.
 We envision that price servers will likely be maintained mainly by power users such as traders, market aggregators like Coinmarketcap, exchanges, oracles, or trading-related services.
 In the first version of the Sequentia Network mainnet, members of the strong federation that will produce blocks will also maintain their own price server(s).